 Friday and Saturday 11:30 AM to 1:30 AM

 Pub Menu 11:00 PM to 12 midnight.

 RESORT CASUAL – Dressy denim and collared shirts are required.
-Seasonal sport coat or blazer suggested.
-Please no athletic wear, sport wear, shorts, pool attire or gentlemen’s hats.
+A seasonal sports coat or blazer is suggested.
+Please no athletic wear, sportswear, shorts, pool attire or gentlemen’s hats.

 Casual Dress Bermuda length shorts, denim, and collared shirts are suggested.
 Please no athletic wear, pool attire or gentlemen’s hats.

-Resort Casual Dressy denim, slacks, collared shirts are required.
-Seasonal sport coat or blazer suggested.
-Please no athletic wear, sport wear, shorts, pool attire or gentlemen’s hats
+Resort Casual Dressy denim, slacks, and collared shirts are required.
+A seasonal sports coat or blazer suggested.
+Please no athletic wear, sportswear, shorts, pool attire or gentlemen’s hats

 Cheyenne Mountain Resort opened in 1985 with a focus on delivering exceptional Colorado experiences to visitors from near and far.
 The AAA Four-Diamond-rated resort is enhancing the original vision of a Colorado lifestyle resort with a $23 million renovation to upgrade guest rooms and refresh leisure areas.
 Guests can enjoy numerous activities, including indoor and outdoor pools, a private 35-acre lake, indoor and outdoor tennis, an 18-hole golf course designed by Pete Dye and on-site dining. www.CheyenneMountain.com